 Aesthetics: 6/10 – A bit on the gaudy side with so many buttons

-Longevity: 6/10 – Lower-quality materials may mean shorter lifespan
+Longevity: 6/10 – Lower-quality materials may mean a shorter lifespan

 The Joy 61-Key Standard Keyboard has the standard 61 keys, with the MP3 player function and a high-quality LED display screen for added flexibility.
 The keyboard guides the students in selecting the correct note for the demo songs, which support quick and easy learning in a fun way.